La Liga asks Barcelona & Real Madrid to move Clasico from Camp Nou to Bernabeu amid Catalan protests | Goal.com

 La Liga asks Barcelona & Real Madrid to move Clasico from Camp Nou to Bernabeu amid Catalan protests

-Barcelona and Real Madrid's Clasico meeting on October 26 could be moved from Camp Nou to the Bernabeu, with La Liga fearing that planned protests over Catalonian independence will affect the fixture.
+Barcelona and Real Madrid's Clasico meeting on October 26 could be moved from Camp Nou to the Bernabeu, with La Liga fearing that planned protests over Catalan independence will affect the fixture.

 Indeed, Goal can confirm that the authorities in charge of Spain's top division have spoken to both clubs and made a formal request that the match be reversed, meaning Madrid would host the first meeting between the two this season.